adamralph/bullseye/README.md

 ## Command line arguments

-Generally, all the command line arguments passed to `Program.cs` should be passed along to Bullseye, as shown in the quick start above (`RunTargets(args);`).
+Generally, all the command line arguments passed to `Program.cs` should be passed along to Bullseye, as shown in the quick start above (`RunTargetsAndExit(args);`).
 This is because Bullseye effectively provides a command line interface, with options for displaying a list of targets, performing dry runs, suppressing colour, and more.
 For full details of the command line options, run your targets project supplying the `--help` (`-h`/`-?`) option:

 ```PowerShell
 dotnet run --project targets -- --help